 The Rose Andom Center, Colorado's first family justice center to serve victims of domestic violence, officially opens its doors in 2016.
 In addition to our existing programs and services, SafeHouse Denver has an advocate on-site full-time to assist survivors seeking counseling and shelter services.

-In 2017, SafeHouse Denver celebrates 40 years of service to the community and reports: providing women and children with more than 333,000 nights of shelter; serving over 41,000 adults, children and youth at our emergency shelter and non-residential counseling center; answering over 405,600 calls to our 24-Hour Crisis and Information Line; and benefiting from over 62,250 volunteer hours since its founding.
+In 2017, SafeHouse Denver celebrated 40 years of service to the community and reported: providing women and children with more than 333,000 nights of shelter; serving over 41,000 adults, children and youth at our emergency shelter and non-residential counseling center; answering over 405,600 calls to our 24-Hour Crisis and Information Line; and benefiting from over 62,250 volunteer hours since its founding.

-At the end of this milestone, anniversary year, SafeHouse Denver successfully reaches a $1.2M capital goal to purchase a six-unit apartment building and build an operating reserve for its new Extended Stay Program.
-Set to open in June 2018, the program is the final step in the organization's continuum of care for survivors of domestic violence.
+At the end of this milestone anniversary year, SafeHouse Denver successfully reached a $1.2M capital goal to purchase a six-unit apartment building and build an operating reserve for its new Extended Stay Program.
+This 10-year vision was finally realized in July of 2018 with the opening of its Extended Stay Program, the final step in SafeHouse Denver's continuum of care for survivors of domestic violence.

 The Importance of SafeHouse Denver